RaghavK16/Python-Automation-WhatsApp/README.md

 # Python-Automation-WhatsApp
-Using Browser Automation for WhatsApp Messages.
+Using Selenium Browser Automation for sending WhatsApp Messages.